ainefairbrother/ensemblQueryR/README.md

 ## Functionality 1: querying LD for window around one query rsID

+Example: for 1 query rsID

-For one query rsIDs, get all rsIDs in LD.
+For one query rsID, get all rsIDs in LD using `ensemblQueryLDwithSNPwindow`

 ``` r
 ensemblQueryR::ensemblQueryLDwithSNPwindow(rsid="rs3851179",